hpc/pavilion2/docs/README.txt

      4) copy the default config file to a new file (for example, my_test_config_suite.yaml)
      5) strip all the entries from this new file down to only the specific entires you need changed.
         Only the id, name, source_location, and run:cmd parts are required to be in each new stanza.
-        The id must be unique for each stanza.
+        The id (left most component) must be unique for each stanza.
-     6) At this point you should have at least two files in this directory.
+     6) At this point there should be at least two files in this directory.
 The default one (the exact name IS important) and your new one (this name is NOT important, but should end with ".yaml").

-  - Type "pav view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
+  - Type "pav view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "meshed" with the default file.
 Add as may test stanzas as needed.

   - Type "pav run_test_suite ./my-test-config_suite.yaml" to run each test in the test suite.
     Hint: making sure your jobs/tests work without Pavilion will save you time debugging problems.